 The Town of Oakville’s Memorial Bench Program gives you an opportunity to adopt a bench in memory of a loved one, to dedicate a bench to a friend or family member or to commemorate a special event.
 The gift of a bench is a lasting tribute that benefits the community as a whole by enhancing your community’s parks and open space areas.

 Town staff will work with you to select a location that meets your needs as well as the town’s criteria for the program.
-Benches can be ordered throughout the year and are usually installed 8-12 weeks following the placement of an order.
+Benches can be ordered throughout the year and plaques are installed 8-12 weeks following the placement of an order.
 However during winter months, access to some locations may not be possible so the installation may be delayed.
-Once installed, your bench will be cared for by town staff.
+Once the plaque is installed, your bench will be cared for by town staff.

 Please note: only existing wooden benches are available for adoption and not all park or cemetery locations are available for placement.

 Select your preferred location, take a photograph of the bench, and complete the Memorial Bench order form (pdf).
 Submit your application along with the photograph to ServiceOakville.
 The town requires a non-refundable deposit of $350.
-After the bench, complete with plaque, is installed the town will provide an invoice for the remaining balance.
+After the plaque is installed the town will provide an invoice for the remaining balance.

 It is your responsibility to ensure town staff has your most current contact information.